-As the German-speaking scientific world became larger and more advanced over the course of the nineteenth century, German-speaking scientists came to increasingly dominate new discoveries in electromagnetism; see Figs. 5.18-5.23 for some examples.3 That dominance is reflected in the modern physics terminology of Doppler shifts, Gauss's law, Helmholtz coils, Kirchhoff's laws, Lenz's law, Lorentz force, Ohm's law, and various physics quantities measured in Gauss, Hertz, Ohms, Siemens, Teslas, and Webers.
+As the predominantly German-speaking scientific world became larger and more advanced over the course of the nineteenth century, scientists from that world came to increasingly dominate new discoveries in electromagnetism; see Figs. 5.18-5.23 for some examples.3 That dominance is reflected in the modern physics terminology of Doppler shifts, Gauss's law, Helmholtz coils, Kirchhoff's laws, Lenz's law, Lorentz force, Ohm's law, and various physics quantities measured in Gauss, Hertz, Ohms, Siemens, Teslas, and Webers.